Judiciary of New Zealand: Indigenous courts

 In Australia, Canada, New Zealand, and the United States, Indigenous peoples are over-represented in the prison population.
 There have been calls to increase measures to reduce the level of incarceration in New Zealand, based on principles of therapeutic jurisprudence and restorative justice, and similar to specialist courts and processes for Indigenous peoples in Canada and Australia.

 Te Kooti Rangatahi is an Indigenous court for young Māori people, based on the marae, and has shown some success.
 Māori culture (tikanga Māori) and community members are integrated with the existing judicial process, to help young offenders connect with their culture.

 Te Kooti Matariki, the Matariki Court, is an Indigenous court for adults within a mainstream court system, under the District Court of New Zealand and operating under the Sentencing Act 2002.
 Based in Kaikohe, Northland Region, this court incorporates Māori customs and culture.
 Some of these differences from mainstream courts include including the offender's family in court proceedings; seating the offender at the same level as the judge and prosecutor; and a Kaumātua (elder) helps to determine the court proceedings, which begin with welcome speeches.
-By incorporating tikanga, more information is forthcoming from family members, with the collective knowledge of an offender's whanau (extended family) providing far more information than in formal court proceedings.
+By incorporating tikanga, more information is forthcoming from family members, with the collective knowledge of an offender's whānau (extended family) providing far more information than in formal court proceedings.
 The offender’s iwi (nation), hapū (clan) and whānau may all help to create an appropriate rehabilitation program for the offender, which, upon successful completion, will be taken into account in the final sentence.